Orthopaedic Surgery Residency Program

-For those interested in the Orthopaedic Surgery Residency Program at the University of South Alabama, applications must be submitted through the Electronic Residency Application Service (ERAS) no later than October 1st of each academic year.
+For those interested in the USA Health Orthopaedic Surgery Residency Program, applications must be submitted through the Electronic Residency Application Service (ERAS) no later than October 1st of each academic year.
 Each applicant must have the following documents on file no later than the stated deadline:

-The decision to offer an applicant an interview is completed by mid-October.
-Each applicant will receive an email giving the status of their application: invited for an interview, placed on the wait list, or a notice of rejection.
-Applicants on the wait list will be contacted a second time to offer them an interview slot that has opened or to notify them that the interview process has ended.
-For the 2017 Match, the University of South Alabama Department of Orthopaedic Surgery received over 450 applications for it's three PGY-1 residency slots.
+The decision to offer an applicant an interview is completed as soon as all applications have been reviewed.
+Each applicant will receive an email giving the state of their application: invited for an interview, placed on the wait list, or a notice of rejection.
+Applicants on the wait list will be contacted second time to offer them an interview slot that has opened or to notify them that the interview process has ended.

-- All applicants participating in the couples Match must list their partner’s name and specialty on their application.
+1. All applicants participating in the couple’s match must list their partner’s name and specialty on their application.

-- Any applicant not having taken both Step 2CK and Step 2CS by December 1st should send an email indicating the scheduled test dates for both exams.
+2. Any applicant not having taken bot Step 2CK and Step 2CS by December 1st should send an email indicating the scheduled test dates for both exams.

-- Any applicant who has not passed Step 2CK by the time the rank list is due will not be ranked.
+3. Any applicant who has not taken and passed Step 2CK by the time the rank list is due will not be ranked.

-- Each applicant should submit four LoRs.
-We do not require a department chair or program director letter, nor do we require that the letters should all be from the surgical field.
+4. Each applicant should submit at least three LoRs.
+We do not require a department chair or program director letter, nor do we require that the letters should all be from a surgical program.

 Program Coordinator: Rhonda Smith